nouraldein66/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit script prints a list of contents of the working directory 2-bring_me_home change the current working directory to the user's home directory 3-listfiles lists all the directory's files with more information
+1-listit script prints a list of contents of the working directory 2-bring_me_home change the current working directory to the user's home directory 3-listfiles lists all the directory's files with more information 4-listmorefiles lists all hidden files with more info